PurdueDualityLab/signature-adoption/README.md

 1. Collect a list of all packages from a given registry
 2. Apply filters to that list of packages
 3. On the remaining packages, check the adoption of signatures
+4. Move the adoption data into a unified database.
+5. Perform analysis on the database.

 # Directory Structure
 ```bash